Using the Whiplash API, you can create an application to do any task you would normally do via the app UI and more.

-It is highly recommended that new API integrations be first built out in a Whiplash Sandbox (testing) environment before integrating into the Whiplash Production (live) environment.
+It is highly recommended that new API integrations be built out first in the Whiplash Sandbox (testing) environment before integrating into the Whiplash Production (live) environment.

 The Sandbox environment is located at https://sandbox.getwhiplash.com/.

 Whiplash offers one Sandbox account per customer.
 To request your account, please complete and submit the following form.
-A representative from Whiplash Tech Support will respond within 24 hours (M-F).
+A representative from Whiplash Tech Support will respond within 24 hours (Mon-Fri).

 The Production environment is located at https://app.getwhiplash.com/.

 When you are ready to deploy your integration to the Production environment, connect with your Whiplash Sales Representative for the next steps.